vellamike/kaggle/README.md

 * Big devices should show up in the power consumption.
 Small devices with high frequency switching, such as CFLs, should create HF EMI.
 I can't see any means of predicting any remaining devices.

-* Test data probably looks very different from training.
+* Test data probably looks very different from training, since test data is based on simulation of a real house.
+Training data just shows a couple of minutes for each appliance.

+*  [Splitphase power](http://en.wikipedia.org/wiki/Split-phase_electric_power) is used, so appliances are on a multiwire branch circuit.
+Some will get phase 1, some phase 2, some (big appliances) both.
+Unless the devices move, this should be reflected in the power usage on each phase.

 * Example iPython session.
 Shows what's going on for high frequency, and phase 1 of the power line between 13:00 and 13:30: